hbz/lobid-resources/README.md

 You just must approve the new outcome by committing it.

 Now you must approve the new outcome.
-Let’s see what has changed:
+Let's see what has changed:

 `git status`

-Let’s make a diff on the changes, e.g. all JSON-LD documents:
+Let's make a diff on the changes, e.g. all JSON-LD documents:

 `git diff src/test/resources/alma-fix/`